mark-elias/mark-elias/README.md

 - Authentication: Clerk, NextAuth
 - Deployment & Hosting: Vercel, Render, Hostinger, GitHub Pages

+🤠 Hobbies: Watching sports 🏈, going to concerts 🎶, and playing the guitar 🎸

 <!--
 **mark-elias/mark-elias** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.